equinux/enterprise-vpn-rollout/README.md

 **B. General Onboarding Profile**
 You can also omit personal details from the profile, allowing you to just specify the team a user will join and optionally require their sign-up email address to be from your organization's domain.

+## How to create your Boarding Profile

+#### Using a Profile Editor
+You can use a Configuration Profile editing tool, e.g. Profile Creator or iMazing Profile Editor to create a custom Boarding Profile for your team.

+We offer a Profile Manifest file that can be used with compatible Config Profile editors:
+Get the Profile manifest file

+#### Using your MDM solution
+If you MDM solution supports importing a payload, you can download a ready-made payload from my.vpntracker.
+For MDM solutions that support manual key / value entry, you can find our supported key reference below:

 ### Configuration Profile Reference
 | Key  | Description  | Example  |  Notes |
 |---|---|---|---|